HELLO.

 "Digitization and firm reorganization"

 In several industries, firms are adopting digital technologies.
-In this paper we study the effects of digitization on firm reorganization and ultimately on productivity.
+In this research we study the effects of digitization on firm reorganization and ultimately on productivity.

 Manuscript in preparation.